enoy19/keyboard-light-composer/README.md

 ### Features
   * Effects are customizable using properties
-  * Using "ValueStrategies" property values can be obtained using any algorithm (CPU Usage)
+  * Using "ValueStrategies" property values can be obtained using any algorithm (e.g. CPU Usage)
   * You may arrange effects in layers as you wish and group them in effectgroups

 ### Planned features